Anas-Hagras/d-blog/README.md

 Current limitations of the system:

-- **Supported Operations**: The system currently only supports adding new pages.
-Modifying or deleting existing pages is not supported yet.
+- **Supported Operations**: The system currently only supports adding new posts.
+Modifying or deleting existing posts is not supported yet.

 > **Note about supported operations** 📌: modifying the content of the page triggers a new extract section media actions but it's overriding the content in the social media